isabellanunes/snes-memory-game/README.md

 This is a simple Memory Game with SNES characters.

+## Status
+Done ✅

 ## Run

 Just open the `index.html`.

 ## License

-This project is under the CC BY-SA 4.0.
+This project is under the MIT License.
 See [LICENSE](/LICENSE.md) file for more details.